Carnaval, Upstate

 * * *

 I told them how much I missed them and how wonderful yet strange school was.
 They stared at me in that confused way they had when someone spoke English too fast.
-It’s strange how much you forget when you go away.
-Here I use English or my voice.
-ASL is for school.
+It’s funny how much you forget when you go away.
+Here, I used English or my voice.
+ASL was for school.
 I arranged signs in a more English way, which felt slow and clumsy.
 That didn’t work either, so I spoke, twisting my tongue and trying to breathe right.
 The words finally came, “I missed you.”
 I forgot how hard using my voice was.

 They understood and hugged me again.